 The family from West Bengal was very nice.
-Being there together in the safary for over three hours we had kind of became friends.
+Being there together in the safary for over three hours we had kind of become friends.
 The safari was almost over, Tatia climbed the watchtower and asked all of us to waive and clicked this goodbye picture.

 Being in the jungle for three hours was fun.
-We were able to see one horned rhino, majestic elephants, wild boar, python, swamp deer, red junglefowl, brown turtles and a large variety of birds in their natural habitat.
+We were able to see one-horned rhino, majestic elephants, wild boar, python, swamp deer, red junglefowl, brown turtles and a large variety of birds in their natural habitat.
 The only one we missed was the tiger.

 It was around midday when I began driving on this beautiful road connecting Jorhat with Tejpur in Assam.
-For about first forty kilometers the road passes through Kaziranga National Park, thus sighting of rhino and other wildlife was very common throughout.
+For about first forty kilometers the road passes through Kaziranga National Park, where sighting of rhino and other wildlife was very common throughout.